-If you are new to the crypto space, it can be difficult to navigate all of the terms, concepts, and types of cryptocurrencies that are available.
+If you are new to the crypto space, it can be difficult to navigate all of the terms, concepts, and types of digital assets that are available.
 However, there is no need to worry!
 We are here to help you understand some of the basics.

 What is Cryptocurrency?

 To put it simply, cryptocurrencies are digital assets.
 Most digital assets are decentralized, which means they are not controlled by a single governing body, and this is what makes them more unique than traditional fiat.

 Since crypto is decentralized, it is important that some rules exist to assure that transactions involving digital assets are legitimate.
 The blockchain stores all transaction data, chronologically tracking the public digital asset transactions that take place all over the world.